TobiasBg/WP-Table-Reloaded/readme.txt

 To show one of your tables in a post, on a page or in a text widget, just include the shortcode [table id=&lt;the-id&gt; /] to your post/page/text-widget, where &lt;the-id&gt is the ID of your table (can be found on the left side of the "List tables" screen.)

 After that you might want to change the style of the table.
 You can do this either by adding CSS to your theme's CSS stylesheet (probably style.css) or by entering it into the box on the "Plugin Options" screen.
+There are two example styles available on the [plugin website](http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/#usage)
 You may also add certain features (like table-sorting, alternating row colors, print name and/or description, ...) by checking the appropriate options in the "Edit table" screen.

 == Acknowledgements ==